hayeah/xmd/README.md

 # heredoc

-We use a tag argument to emulate how Github Flavored Markdown quote a snippet of code.
+We can use a tag argument to emulate how Github Flavored Markdown quotes a snippet of code.

 ```
 #```[javascript]